johnmendonca/yesod-scaffold/README.md

 yesod-scaffold
 ==============
 This is my fork of the yesod project templates, changes here compared to the official version:
-* Persistent models are declared in `src/Model.hs` rather than an external file
+* Persistent models are declared in `src/Model.hs` instead of an external file
+* Routes are declared in `src/Foundation.hs` instead of an external file

 Included in this fork:
 * master